AloysiusKurnia/AlesConlangingProject/README.md

 This chapter describes how words are formed from their smaller unit (morpheme).
 - Noun does not decline by case, though there are a lot of locative affixes.
 - Adjective does not decline to the noun.
-Comparatives and superlatives are marked by be- and bêbe- respectively.
+Comparatives and superlatives are marked by be- and bebê- respectively.
 - Verbs are conjugated by tense, that is, past "da-" and future "go-"

 ## Syntax